Reina-Orikasa/my-own-webpage/README.md

+# Welcome

+# What?
+Just a fun side project for the summer.

-# HTML Fun
+# Why?

-Learning fun new things!
+Learning new things is fun.